 My 5-week vacation was just beginning when I decided the weather was right for sailing and purchased a boat.
 I took an intermediate course on sailing, because I thought some might frown on me traveling alone if I’d taken a beginner course.
 Personal pride never allows safety to be a concern once I make a decision.

 Fully stocked and feeling prepared, I figured my adventure would take about 10 to 14 days to arrive Z-town.
 I pointed my boat into the wind and hoisted my sails.
 With burning eyes and a dry cough, I departed the marina with a stream of dead fish behind me.
-I waived goodbye to the men with the fishing nets, who had already picked up 33 tons of dead fish.
+I waived goodbye to the men with the fishing nets, who were reported to have already picked up 33 tons of dead fish.
 The clean up had been in process for days.
 The EPA hasn't yet found a way to get the red tides under control.
 Their struggles stem from their lack of authority.

 The agency suffered a massive setback just prior to Mr. Contrary being sworn in as the agency administrator.
 The new administration taking government office froze all grants and enforced a media blackout within the first week of office.
 The EPA was on a tight budget before taking a $193 million dollar cut to their climate programs.
 Aside from the budget cuts, the EPA was also required to remove the informational page regarding climate change from their website.
 It can’t be real if no one’s informed about it.

 Democrats boycotted Mr. Contrary, but republicans decided to bypass the requirements that 2 democrats were needed to push the nominee through for a full senate vote.
 Those who pushed the nominee through expected he would allow a minimum amount of damage, compared to the economy he could boost.